 Simple Seated Stretches for Upper Back

-These days most of are spending longer than we would like hunched over our computers or phones.
-We are getting all too used to sitting slumped with our head tipped forward and shoulders rounded.
+These days most of us are spending longer than we would like hunched over our computers or phones.
+We are getting all too used to sitting slumped with our heads tipped forward and shoulders rounded.
 As the weight of our head and shoulders drift forward, this places increased load on the muscles that run either side of the spine, over the tops of the shoulders, and between the shoulder blades.

 Simple Seated Stretches

-As we sustain this load through hour after hour of Zoom meetings, one of the inevitable side-effects is the familiar feeling of a tight upper back, shoulders or neck.
+As we sustain this load through hour after hour of Zoom meetings, one of the inevitable side-effects is the familiar feeling of a tight upper back, shoulders, or neck.